 The employees claim that they were required to view inspirational DVDs in their homes and attend mandatory staff meeting on a monthly basis, which took two hours.
 They seek compensation for this alleged work time as well.

 The employees have filed an amended complaint, where they specify that the possible class encompasses 1,400 current/former Lululemon employees who worked at least two overtime hours per week.
-In frightening fashion, the complaint hypothesizes that damages may top five million dollars.
+In frightening fashion, the complaint hypothesizes that damages may top $5 million.

 If the employer actually compelled these employees to engage in these activities and the activities can be demonstrated to have some integral connection to their work, there may be liability.
 The flip side also applies—if the employees’ positions and their employment would be in jeopardy if they did not partake in these activities, or they reasonably feared their jobs would be in jeopardy, liability might also lie.